 Typically, what we'd recommend is two 7k axles on tiny homes 22 feet and under and three 7k axles on tiny homes that are over 22 feet long.

 The more axles you have the stronger and more stable your tiny home will end up being.
 However, the trade off is additional costs and maneuverability.
 The more axles you have the less tightly your tiny home can pivot or turn which can make a big difference if you're trying to maneuver it into a tight location.

 The overall weight of your finished tiny home will vary depending on the materials used to build it, appliances, and the amount of stuff you'll put in it.

 You'll have to estimate how much your house will weigh when buying a trailer.
 Use these numbers as a guide, and make sure you overestimate.
 Underestimating the weight of your tiny home has structural consequences.

-These numbers are based on the length of your home.
+These numbers are based on the length of your tiny home once completed.

 Remember, this is an estimated DRY weight.
 Then you have to add everything you'll put into the home, like furniture, bedding, etc.

 Once you have a rough idea of the material weight of your tiny house, you need to match it with the carrying capacity of the trailer.
-The carrying capacity is calculated on the axles and their weight grade.
+Again, the carrying capacity is calculated on the axles and their weight grade.

 Use the above weight estimates to determine the type and amount of axles you'll need for your trailer.